MMNTM logo

 The answer: verification doesn't just enable optimization.
 It reveals what you were already optimizing for.

-OpenAI optimized for consumer virality—the ChatGPT wow factor, the GPT-4 launch spectacle, the vibes.
+OpenAI optimized for consumer virality—the ChatGPT wow factor, the GPT-4 launch spectacle, the million-user week.
 Anthropic optimized for enterprise reliability—Constitutional AI, refusal training, predictability.

 When SWE-bench emerged, it didn't change what each company was doing.
 It measured what they'd been doing all along.
 And it turned out that reliable, predictable, steerable beats impressive, creative, surprising—when the output has to pass a test suite.